 Karate Classes In Emerson Park

-Karate is one of the most widely practiced martial art forms across the world.
-Martial arts rely upon acute physical co-ordination and mental concentration.
-They were created in Asia (primarily India, China and taiwan and Japan) over the course of several thousands of years.
-In all this time, there have been a great number of martial arts adaptations, and you will find hundreds of martial arts practiced these days.
+Karate is among the most commonly practiced martial art forms in the world.
+Martial arts rely on acute physical co-ordination and mental concentration.
+They were created in Asia (mainly India, China and taiwan and Okinawa, japan) throughout the course of several hundreds of years.
+In all this time, there are a great number of martial arts variations, and you will find hundreds of martial arts practiced today.

 Perfect for self defence, fitness, and discipline, it’s a highly popular and efficient martial arts training program dating back feudal Japanese martial traditions.
 It is simple to learn and safe.
 It comes with a fantastic history and is a really worthwhile pursuit.